The Top Field, through the Willow Plantation, and The Beech Woods.

 At the far end of the dipping pond, you can see bullrushes in various stages of development according to the time of year.
 Autumn is the best time to see them.

-After the pond, the path is just a track and becomes quite marshy and rough according to the season, so be aware, that it is not suitable for buggies or wheelchairs.
+Beyond the pond, the path is just a track and becomes quite marshy and rough according to the season.

 The top field is a wonderful place to see wildflowers in the spring and summer.
 One of them is the Marsh Orchid, arguably one of the most beautiful flowers of all.
 It can be seen all over the wetter areas during May and June.
 A sight worth seeing.

-Irises brighten up this site in summer along with Michaelmas Daisies and many other beautiful wildflowers, many of them planted by Friends of Childwall Woods and Fields to bring in more butterflies and bees, at the bottom rung of the food chain.
+You will see many beautiful wildflowers, some of them planted by Friends of Childwall Woods and Fields to bring in more butterflies and bees, at the bottom rung of the food chain.

-As you walk back down to the exit on Childwall Lane you might just reflect on what a lovely walk this landfill site has turned into.
+As you walk back down to Childwall Lane, you might reflect on what a lovely walk this landfill site has turned into.